acl-org/ACLPUB/docs/formatting.md

 ### Non-English Text

-Text in languages other than English should be accompanied by translations into English, and text in scripts other than Latin should \emph{also} be accompanied by transliterations into Latin script, since not all readers can recognize non-Latin characters easily.
+Text in languages other than English should be accompanied by translations into English, and text in scripts other than Latin should *also* be accompanied by transliterations into Latin script, since not all readers can recognize non-Latin characters easily.

 For example, παράδειγμα *paradeigma* ‘example’ is a Greek word, and this is a Greek sentence: